 The Board will have due regard to its role as a key portal for all IPA activity, ensuring that all IPA committees have a reasonable and appropriate opportunity to develop and disseminate using the resources of the web.

 The Board will:

 - take over all the functions and responsibilities of the Website Task Force;

 - consider whether it needs to develop any sub-committees or fixed-term task forces, and request the President to staff any structures which require non-members of the committee to become formally involved;

 - present an initial report to the first subsequent meeting of the IPA Board of Representatives, setting out in detail its plans for the remainder of 2014 and outlining its intended work beyond that date, including any proposals for joint working with other IPA committees;

 - consult with the Image and Social Media Task Forces, to support them in the development of their recommendations, and then to implement those relevant recommendations which were agreed by the Board of Representatives;

 - work closely with the Public Communication Committee and the Membership Communication Services Committee, advising them on the most effective use of the web and ensuring that all the IPA's communication activities are properly integrated and coherent;

 - develop the IPA's website into one of the world's foremost and liveliest resources for psychoanalysis.

-The Website Editorial Board shall consist of a Chair, plus two representatives from each region; the Executive Director or their representative shall be an ex officio Member.
+The Website Editorial Board shall consist of a Chair, plus three representatives from each region; the Executive Director or their representative shall be an ex officio Member.
 The Committee may appoint as Consultants such other Members of related committees as it wishes (Consultants will not be funded to attend in-person meetings).